Saturday, August 21, 2021

 "Difficult" is the root of our word sclerosis for physical hardening of body parts and organs, so it would be a hard to wrap heads around concept, and not necessarily something intellectually or academically tough.

 John 6:68 "Simon Peter answered him, 'Lord, to whom can we go?
 You have the words [declaration, statement] of eternal life.'"
-I find it surprising this "word of eternal life" isn't logos again—but it isn't.
+I find it surprising this "word of eternal life" isn't logos again—but it's rhema, the other Greek term that translates into English as "word."
 You may have sung this as the gospel acclamation in some settings of the liturgy.

 Question for post-COVID